Hacosta21/Cyber-Honeypot/README.md

 # Simple Cyber-Honeypot

-Deployed intentionally vulnerable Azure Cloud VM and used Azure Sentinel SIEM to log all traffic and observe malicious activity.
+Deployed vulnerable Azure cloud VM and used Azure Sentinel SIEM to log all traffic and observe malicious activity.